matias-ceau/scripts/docs/scripts/sandisk_music_transfert.py.md

-# Sandisk Music Transfer (sandisk_music_transfert.py)
+# Sandisk Music Transfer Script (sandisk_music_transfert.py)

 ---

-This script transfers music albums to a Sandisk media player efficiently.
+Transfer music from the local library to a Sandisk media player.

 ---